Bikin-Creative/Lineux-Toolchanger/Printers/VzBot_330/CAD/Lineux One/README.md

 # Toolhead
 Toolheads doesn't have any part cooling fan.
 You will only need 1 5015 part cooling fan on the carriage instead.
+The part cooling duct is fixed height, therfore you will need to have the same height hotends across all toolheads.

 # Docks